wslh-bio/dryad/README.md

    - Enter assembled FASTA genomes into a samplesheet.
    - If Phoenix was not run, Quast is used to determine assembly quality control.
    - The Quast results are summarized with a custom python script to increase readability.
-2. Assembly
+2. Alignment
    - Historical Comparison
-      - Mashtree greates a phylogenetic tree using Mash distances
+      - Mashtree generates a phylogenetic tree using Mash distances
    - Fine scale Comparison
       - Parsnp is used to perform a core genome alignment.
       - IQ-TREE is used for inferring a phylogenetic tree.